 Michio Kaku's 2023 biography

 He is an internationally recognized authority in two areas.
-The first is Einstein’s unified field theory, which Dr Kaku is attempting to complete.
+The first is Einstein’s unified field theory, which Dr. Kaku is attempting to complete.
 The other is to predict trends affecting business, medicine, finance, and our way of life, based on the latest research in science.
-He has written four NY Times Best Sellers.
-His latest is the future of Humanity, which projects the Future of the space program decades to centuries into the future.
-His previous bestseller, The Future of the Mind, hit #1 on the NY Times, Amazon, and Barnes and Noble Best Sellers List, making it the #1 hardcover, non-fiction book in the country.
-He appears regularly on national and international TV and hosts numerous science TV and radio programs.
+He has written five NY Times Best Sellers.
+Before the God Equation, his latest was the Future of Humanity, which projects the future of the space program decades to centuries into the future.
+His previous best seller, The Future of the Mind, hit #1 on the NY Times, Amazon, and Barnes and Noble Best Sellers List, making it the #1 hardcover, non-fiction book in the country.
+He appears regular on national and international TV, and hosts numerous science TV and radio programs.

-Dr Kaku holds the Henry Semat Chair in Theoretical Physics at the City Univ. of New York.
+Dr. Kaku holds the Henry Semat Chair in Theoretical Physics at the City Univ. of New York.
 He graduated from Harvard University in 1968 (summa cum laude and 1st in his physics class).
-He received his PhD in physics from the Univ. of Calif. at Berkeley in 1972, and been a professor at CUNY for almost 30 years.
+He received his Ph.D. in physics from the Univ. of Calif. at Berkeley in 1972, and been a professor at CUNY for almost 30 years.
 He has taught at Harvard and Princeton as well.
-His goal is the complete Einstein’s dream of a “theory of everything,” to derive an equation, perhaps no more than one inch long, which will summarize all the physical laws of the universe.
+His goal is to complete Einstein’s dream of a “theory of everything,” to derive an equation, perhaps no more than one inch long, which will summarize all the physical laws of the universe.
 He is the co-founder of string theory, a major branch of string theory, which is the leading candidate today for the theory of everything.
-His PhD level textbooks are required reading at many of the world’s leading physics laboratories.
+His Ph.D. level textbooks are required reading at many of the world’s leading physics laboratories.

 He is the author of several international best-sellers.
 Besides The Future of Humanity and The Future of the Mind, his other New York Times best-sellers include.
 Physics of the Future, and Physics of the Impossible.
 Other books include Hyperspace and Visions: How Science Will Revolutionize the 21st Century.
 For Physics of the Future, he interviewed 300 of the world’s top scientists, many of them Nobel Laureates and directors of the largest scientific laboratories, about their vision for the next 20 to 100 years in computers, robotics, biotechnology, space travel, etc. These are the scientists who are inventing the future in their laboratories.
 The Physics of the Future gives the most authoritative and most authentic understanding of the world of the future.
 Physics of the Future was also chosen by Amazon as one of the Top 100 Books of 2011.